YareBE/ModeLine/README.md

 Once the app is running:

 1. Upload a dataset (`.csv`, `.xlsx`, etc.) or load an existing model (`.joblib`).
-2. If you loaded a model, you can immediately view its results and make predictions.
+2. If you loaded a model, you can immediately visualize its results and make predictions.
 3. If you uploaded a new dataset, select the features and target variable for your regression model.
 4. Handle missing values by choosing a substitution method: Mean, Median, Delete, or Constant.
 5. View the model formula, evaluation metrics (R², MSE), and interactive plots.